Web-Whiz1/portfolio-web-template/README.md

    npm start

 Usage:
 This template provides a fully responsive layout to highlight your projects and skills.
 Customize the content in the respective sections to personalize your portfolio.
-The template includes sections for "About Me," "My Projects," "Experience," and "Contact Me," making it easy to present your information clearly.
+The template includes sections for "About Me," "My Projects" and "Contact Me," making it easy to present your information clearly.

 Technologies Used:
 - React: For building the user interface.